wp-cli/handbook/commands/export.md

 # wp export

-Export WordPress content to a WXR file.
+Exports WordPress content to a WXR file.

 Generates one or more WXR files containing authors, terms, posts, comments, and attachments.
 WXR files do not include site configuration (options) or the attachment files themselves.